jparkerweb/pixel-banner/UPDATE.md

 </a>

 ## 🎉 What's New
+### v3.4.0 - 2025-04-21
+#### 📦 Updated
+- Set Banner Icon modal now has a "Remove Icon" button to claer the banner icon easily
+- Updated emoji selection modal to handle cleaning up banner icon properties if the icon is removed

 ### v3.4.0 - 2025-04-19
 #### ✨ Added
 - New `Max Width` setting for banners to control the maximum width of the banner